-(1) Instructors will support this culture of academic honesty by providing clear guidance, both in the course ISAP and in response to student questions, and on what constitutes permitted and unpermitted aid.
+(1).
+Instructors will support this culture of academic honesty by providing clear guidance, both in their course ISAP and in response to student questions, on what constitutes permitted and unpermitted aid.
 Instructors will also not take unusual or unreasonable precautions to prevent academic dishonesty.

-(2) Students and instructors will also cultivate an environment conducive to academic integrity.
-While the commandant set academic requirements, the Honor Code is a community undertaking that requires students and instructors to work together to ensure conditions that support academic integrity.
+(2).
+Students and instructors will cultivate an environment conducive to academic integrity.
+While instructors alone set academic requirements, the Honor Code is a community undertaking that requires students and instructors to work together to ensure conditions that support academic integrity.